 Though many outlets have a presence in Canberra to cover the federal government, PIJI's data focusses on outlets which cover local issues such as the ACT Legislative Assembly and other issues.

-The ACT has 16 of those local outlets, or around one percent of the total outlets across the country.
-Three news entities, Australian Radio Network, Southern Cross Austereo, and Capital Radio Network, hold more than one outlet in the ACT.
+The ACT has 16 local outlets, or around one per cent of the total outlets across the country.
+Four news entities, Australian Radio Network, Southern Cross Austereo, Capital Radio Network, and Region